 Within half an hour I’d been checked in with a warm welcome and a complimentary orange juice and was in my room.
 A large double room with an en suite and a balcony overlooking the tennis courts.
 This wasn’t too bad at all!
 It was very surreal, definitely, but so far I wasn’t complaining as I cranked up the air con and lay on my cool, fresh sheets.

-My backpack stared at me dolefully from the corner where I had left it.
-It was already suffering from a slight inadequacy complex after being dwrafed by all the frankly ridiculously large hard suitcases that everyone else had with them, (seriously, what the hell do they put in those monstrosities?
+My carry on size backpack stared at me dolefully from the corner where I had left it.
+It was already suffering from a slight inadequacy complex after being dwarfed by all the frankly ridiculously large hard suitcases that everyone else had with them, (seriously, what the hell do they put in those monstrosities?
 They are only here for a week or two!)
 And now it was silently watching me, judging me, calling me a sell out for dragging it to a package resort.

 After all what was I really doing here?
 Why did I really accept the challenge to experience a resort?
-The very antithesis of what travel is?
+The very antithesis of what backpacking and independent travel is?

 That was the whole point.
 Staying in a resort couldn’t be called travel.
 But I wasn’t here to travel.
 I was here for a holiday.